labcontrol-data/vehicleCAN/README.md

     - using the "Set Path" dialog in MATLAB, or
     - by running the `addpath` function from your command window or `startup` script.

 Make sure that you are running Matlab 2017a (or a newer version).
-Older versions may work, but it is uncertain.
+Older versions may work appropriately.

 Usage
 =====